wcjochem/py-geospatial-2020/README.md

 The workshop folder contains all the Practicals in notebook format in the `notebooks` directory.
 You are now ready

 If for some reason this last step doesn't work, you may need to install Jupyter.
-This should This can also be done within conda.
+This can also be done within conda.
 From the command prompt enter:

 ```
 conda install -c conda-forge notebook